 USS Baltimore SSN-704: A Marvel of Naval Engineering

 The USS Baltimore has left a lasting impact on the United States Navy.
-Throughout its service, this submarine played a role in ensuring security and projecting American power worldwide.
-It took part in exercises and operations that enhanced readiness while showcasing the capabilities of Los Angeles class submarines.
+Throughout its service, this submarine played a role in ensuring maritime security and projecting American power worldwide.
+It took part in exercises and operations that enhanced readiness while showcasing the capabilities of Los Angeles-class submarines.
 The dedication and professionalism of the crew aboard the USS Baltimore along with the advancements of the U.S. Navy were exemplified by its service and achievements.

 USS Baltimore SSN 704: A Technological Marvel of the Seas